Skip to content

 Make sure that you disable debugging in a production environment.

-Define Field Type mapping templates
+Define field type mapping templates

 Before you can re-index the Ibexa DXP data, so that Elasticsearch can search through its contents, you must define an index template.
-Templates instruct Elasticsearch to recognize Ibexa DXP Fields as specific data types, based on, for example, a field name.
+Templates instruct Elasticsearch to recognize Ibexa DXP fields as specific data types, based on, for example, a field name.
 They help you prevent Elasticsearch from using the dynamic field mapping feature to create type mappings automatically.
-You can create several Field Type mapping templates for each index, for example, to define settings that are specific for different languages.
+You can create several field type mapping templates for each index, for example, to define settings that are specific for different languages.
 When you establish a relationship between a field mapping template and a connection, you can apply several templates, too.

 Define a template